protobom/cel/examples/README.md

-# Example bomshell programs
+# Example Protobom/CEL Programs

-This directory contains a number of example programs that can be used to understand how bomshell works.
-Each program is simple enough to demo a single feature of bomshell.
+This directory contains a number of example programs that can be used to understand how the protobom CEL integration works.
+Each program is simple enough to demo a single feature or function.

 The following list has a summary of the files, open each `.cel` file to read the full documentation of the example and instructions on how to run it.